tyedye105/code-goblins/README.md

 User changes to boss room using "cd/boss_room"

-User fights King of the code Goblins
+User fights King of the Code Goblins

 User wins or loses